spolanski/CoFEA/docs/_build/html/_sources/benchmarks/005-hemispherical-shell-point-load/results.md

 A few conclusions can be derived from the presented study:

-1. It is possible to perform a plane stress analysis with pressure loading condition using open-source software and achieve a correct solution.
-In the current study, all solvers allow to obtain a stress value close to the target of $\sigma_{yy}=92.7 MPa$.
+1. It is hard to perform a shell analysis with force loading condition using open-source software and achieve a correct solution.
+In the current study, only code_aster benchmark mesh was able to obtain a displacement value close to the target of $u_{x}=0.185 m$.
-2. It can be seen that Calculix and Code_Aster generally provided similar output, with CalculiX being a slightly more precise in finer meshes.
-3. Except of quadratic triangular meshes and fine quadratic quadrilateral mesh, Elmer was converging faster than others FE codes.
+2. To obtain precise results with Elmer it is needed to use finer meshes and calculate normal vectors before starting the calculations (mesh.director).
+For now (27.03.2021) Elmer doesn't support quadratic shell elements.
+Please remember that shell solver is under development.
+3. Calculix was unable to produce correct results with shell and solid elements.
+For more detailed information please read chapter below.
+4. Code_Aster support QUAD_9 instead QUAD_8 elements.
+Fortunately the solver itself contains a mesh converter to this type of elements.

 ```{figure} ./shell.png
 ---